Vexed01/Vex-Cogs/README.md

 # Vex-Cogs

 These are a few cogs I made for myself that may be useful to others.
 Mostly utility-based.
-These are for Red V3, an open source Discord bot.
-See their repo [here](https://github.com/Cog-Creators/Red-DiscordBot/).
+These are for [Red V3](https://github.com/Cog-Creators/Red-DiscordBot/), an open source self-hosted Discord bot.
+If this is your first time with Red, take a look at the [docs](https://docs.discord.red/en/stable/).

 ## Getting my cogs